Richard Wagner: Non-operatic music

 Apart from his operas, Wagner composed relatively few pieces of music.
-These include a symphony in C major (written at the age of 19), the Faust Overture (the only completed part of an intended symphony on the subject), some concert overtures, and choral and piano pieces.
+These include his Symphony in C major (written at the age of 19), the Faust Overture (the only completed part of an intended symphony on the subject), some concert overtures, and choral and piano pieces.
 His most commonly performed work that is not an extract from an opera is the Siegfried Idyll for chamber orchestra, which has several motifs in common with the Ring cycle.
-The Wesendonck Lieder are also often performed, either in the original piano version, or with orchestral accompaniment.
+The Wesendonck Lieder are also often performed, either in the original piano version or with orchestral accompaniment.
 More rarely performed are the American Centennial March (1876), and Das Liebesmahl der Apostel (The Love Feast of the Apostles), a piece for male choruses and orchestra composed in 1843 for the city of Dresden.

 After completing Parsifal, Wagner expressed his intention to turn to the writing of symphonies, and several sketches dating from the late 1870s and early 1880s have been identified as work towards this end.
-The overtures and certain orchestral passages from Wagner's middle and late-stage operas are commonly played as concert pieces.
+The overtures and certain orchestral passages from Wagner's middle- and late-stage operas are commonly played as concert pieces.
 For most of these, Wagner wrote or rewrote short passages to ensure musical coherence.
 The "Bridal Chorus" from Lohengrin is frequently played as the bride's processional wedding march in English-speaking countries.